 What Happens When the Agreement Ends?

 When the agreement ends, both the artist and manager will have to consider music publishing contracts, long term endorsement deals or other commitments that may run for several years after the agreement terminates.
-Most agreements will include a “sunset clause.”
+Most agreements will include a “sunset clause” which allows commissions to be paid to the manager for a specific period of time after the contract term ends.
 A sunset clause reduces the percentage commission the manager is entitled to down to zero, typically over a three-to-five-year period after the contract term ends.
+These clauses are typically limited to just the earnings from work in connection with the manager and the contract term.

 What Other Provisions Should Be Included?

-Additional provisions that should be considered include a key man provision and power of attorney.
+Additional provisions that should be considered include a key man provision, power of attorney, accounting and auditing rights, and how expenses will be reimbursed.
 A key man clause should be included if the manager works for a larger company or talent agency.
 Such a provision will ensure that the artist will be able to continue working with the same person.
 A power of attorney clause will allow a manager to make binding decisions on the artist’s behalf.
 Though convenient, artists may want to approach power of attorney with caution and limit the scope of the kinds of documents the manager may sign on the artist’s behalf if they want more control over their business dealings.
+The accounting and audit rights provision sets the terms for how the artist will provide the manager information regarding all commissionable income made within a period of time.
+This section lays out how the manager will submit this request to inspect the accounts and the time frame within which the artist must provide their records.
+The method for approving expenses and reimbursements should also be included in the contract terms to ensure transparency and that the manager will not incur expenses that exceed what the artist can afford.

 What Should I Do if I Want a Written Agreement With My Manager or Artist?